.357 Magnum: Design

+Origins of the cartridge

-The .357 Magnum was collaboratively developed over a period in the early to mid-1930s by a group of individuals as a direct response to Colt's .38 Super Automatic.
-At the time, the .38 Super was the only American pistol cartridge capable of defeating automobile cover and the early ballistic vests that were just beginning to emerge in the Interwar period.
+The .357 Magnum was collaboratively developed in the early to mid-1930s by a group of individuals as a direct response to Colt's .38 Super Automatic.
+At the time, the .38 Super was the only American pistol cartridge capable of defeating automobile cover and the early ballistic vests emerging in the Interwar period.
 Tests at the time revealed that those vests defeated any handgun bullet traveling less than about 1000 ft/s.
 Colt's .38 Super Automatic just edged over that velocity and was able to penetrate car doors and vests that bootleggers and gangsters were employing as cover.

-Though .38 Special and .357 Magnum would seem to be different diameter chamberings, they are in fact identical, as at 0.357 inch, they both have the same bullet diameter.
+Connection to the .38 Special

+Despite the difference in naming convention, the .38 Special and .357 Magnum fire the same 0.357 inch diameter bullets.
 The .38 Special nomenclature relates to the previous use of heeled bullets (such as the .38 Short Colt and .38 Long Colt), which were the same diameter as the case.
-The only external dimensional difference between .38 Special and .357 Magnum is the case length; this was done to prevent the accidental loading of .357 Magnum cartridges into .38 Special revolvers not designed for the .357 Magnum's higher chamber pressure.
+The only external dimensional difference between .38 Special and .357 Magnum is the case length; this was done to prevent the accidental loading of .357 Magnum cartridges into .38 Special revolvers, which are not always designed for the .357 Magnum's higher chamber pressure.
 Case volume was not a factor in the increase in case length, as the .38 Special cartridge was originally a black-powder cartridge, while the .357 Magnum was developed using much denser smokeless powder.

+Early experiments and Elmer Keith

 Much credit for the .357's early development is given to hunter and experimenter Elmer Keith.
 Keith's early work in loading the .38 Special to increasingly higher pressure levels was made possible by the availability of heavy, target-shooting–oriented revolvers like the Smith & Wesson .38-44 "Heavy Duty" and "Outdoorsman", .38-caliber revolvers built on .44-caliber frames.
 The .38-44 HV load used the .38-Special cartridge loaded to a much higher velocity than standard .38-Special ammunition.
 The .38-44 revolvers were made by using a .44 Special size gun with the barrel bored to accept .357-caliber bullets (the true bullet diameter of the .38 Special) and the cylinder bored to accept .3801–.3809 in cartridges (where the name "38 Special" originated).
 Since the frame, cylinder, and barrel were much stronger than the standard .38 Special components, it was capable of withstanding much higher pressures.
 The .38-44 HV round, while no longer available, was in most cases the equal of the later .357 Magnum, which works at more than double the pressure of standard .38 Special.